anderstorstensson/ifcb-classification-app/README.md

 - **Input:** 224 x 224 px (square-padded with adaptive background colour)
 - **Classes:** 109
 - **Training data:** [SMHI IFCB Plankton Image Reference Library](https://doi.org/10.17044/scilifelab.25883455) and images provided by the Norwegian Institute for Water Research (NIVA)

+### Training your own model

+This app is inference-only.
+To train your own PyTorch classification model for IFCB data, see [IFCBClassify_DEMO](https://github.com/EuropeanIFCBGroup/IFCBClassify_DEMO).
+Once trained, place the exported `weights.pth` and a classlist (`classes.txt`) in a new subdirectory under `data/models/` and the app will pick it up automatically.

 ## Requirements